PortalNetZone/Hello_Django/README.md

 tests.py
 views.py
 ```
 Once into the folder greet we get notice a __init__.py file, that turns a folder into a package.
-We have migrations that
+We also have migrations that
 will deal with a database.
-But for our "Hello, Django", we'll just need three things: apps.py, views.py, and a file urls.py
+But for our "Hello, Django", we'll just need three things: apps.py, views.py, and a file urls.py,
-that we have to create and add it here.
+so, that third one we have to create and add it here.
 ### ` $ cat greet/apps.py `
 ```
 from django.apps import AppConfig